klpanagi/tradingview-webhook-mqtt/README.md

 docker compose build && docker compose up
 ```

+The example `docker-compose.yml` file includes an EMQX broker for testing.

 The current implementation requires TV Alert messages to be defined in `application/json` and must follow the following model.

 ```json